josephoneill/Plasma-Modz/README.md

 PlasmaModz-kf1
 ==============

-GitHub repository PlasmaModz for kindle fire(work in progress)
+GitHub repository PlasmaModz for Kindle Fire(work in progress)

-PlasmaModz is an app made for my custom ROM for kindle fire 1st gen. It allowed users to make their own cutsom theme using provided assets.
+PlasmaModz is an app made for my custom ROM for Kindle Fire 1st gen back in 2012.
+It allowed users to make their own cutsom theme using provided assets.
 It was the first app I ever made, and the first project I ever worked on.
-The coding is the best crap ever.